-One of the only top-of-the-line hotels, in the very heart of the Indian Capital, the styling of the luxurious rooms and masterfully maintained grounds will certainly impress.
-Impressive touches such as complementary airport pick-up, welcome drinks, and 24-hour invisible butler make this a truly one-of-a-kind experience.
-The colonial charm of the massive structure, combined with service and wonderful location has earned this location the privilege of being known as the premier hotel in New Delhi.
-The convenient location near the airport, local tourist attractions, a number of embassies and business needs, are simply more reasons why this hotel should definitely be considered for those seeking an effortless and luxurious trip to New Delhi.
+One of the only top-of-the-line hotels in the very heart of the Indian capital, the styling of the luxurious rooms and masterfully maintained grounds found at Taj Palace will certainly impress.
+Impressive touches such as complementary airport pick-up, welcome drinks, and a 24-hour, invisible butler make this a true, one-of-a-kind experience.
+The colonial charm of the massive structure, combined with great services and a wonderful location, has earned this location the privilege of being known as the premier hotel in New Delhi.
+The convenient location near the airport, local tourist attractions, a number of embassies, and business offerings are simply more reasons why Taj Palace should definitely be considered for those seeking an effortless and luxurious trip to New Delhi.

 This bar and award-winning restaurant captures the mystique of the legendary Orient Express, which has been traversing Europe for over a century, transporting diplomats and duchesses, courtesans, private eyes and spies in regal splendour.
 The dining area successfully recreates a carriage in the train, and with it, the ambience of a bygone era.
 The Orient Express has carved a place for itself in literature, playing an important role in such works as Agatha Christie's "Murder on the Orient Express" and Ian Fleming's "From Russia With Love."
 The menu traces the train's journey through the continent, culling specialties from each region through which the train passes.The table d'hote menu consists of three to four courses, including the entrée before the main course, a tradition only observed in a very few exclusive restaurants.
 Although the Orient Express menu includes cuisines from all over the continent, the focus is on classical French.
 The meal commences with an amuse bouche and sorbets appear between courses to cleanse the palate.Understated sophistication rules and outside the 'train', in the bar area, a jazz singer and accompanying pianist complete the Orient Express experience.
 Regular guests are treated to initialized napkins, while special menus are provided for all celebration tables.